jaijacobk/aurora_pg_rds_infra/README.md

 #### This will create the following
 1. A custom KMS Key for the database encryption and for the secret manager encryption
 2. Two secret manger entries.
 One for the root user 'pgadmin' and another user called 'lambdauser' for the applications
+3. A security group called 'LambdaSecurityGroupHttps' for the Lambdas to accept 443 traffic

 ### Step2 (Build the stack-iam in both regions)